 The Magnet Ring in iPhones

-iPhone 12 and iPhone 13 models have a ring of 18 rectangular magnets arranged in a circular shape located underneath the wireless charging coil in each device, which is what allows the MagSafe magic to happen.
+iPhone 12, iPhone 13, and iPhone 14 models have a ring of 18 rectangular magnets arranged in a circular shape located underneath the wireless charging coil in each device, which is what allows the MagSafe magic to happen.

 Older iPhones had the same wireless charging coil, but no magnets underneath to allow for magnetic connections.